-We’re a San Francisco couple in our 30s, preparing for an open-ended sailing voyage.
-This fall, we’ll sell our stuff, give up our apartment, and move aboard our 46-foot sailboat Pineapple.
-Then, we’ll sail out the Golden Gate, turn left, and begin cruising the Pacific coast from California toward Panama.
+We’re a San Francisco couple in our 30s, sailing south aboard our Outbound 46 Pineapple.
+In 2017, we quit our jobs, gave up our apartment, sold our stuff, sailed out the Golden Gate, turned left, and began cruising the Pacific coast from California toward Panama.
 We don’t know quite where we’re going or when we’ll be back… but we know it’ll be an amazing adventure.

 We’re Wisconsin natives.
 Michelle is from Milwaukee, and John grew up sailing in a town called Green Lake.
 The University of Wisconsin brought us together—actually, it was the Badger Herald newspaper, where we both worked and met in 2003.

 Our sailing story begins in Chicago, where we moved after college.
 John bought a run-down Catalina 30 with a friend, and we spent warm summer nights and weekends sailing her on Lake Michigan.
 We had a lot of fun and made a lot of mistakes.
 (Seriously, we had no clue about boat maintenance or seamanship.
 It’s a miracle that nothing bad happened.)